 Bed Bug Dog Inspections

-When you contact us for a canine inspection, our team will inspect your home or building quickly to detect the presence or absence of bed bugs.
-Our process is much quicker and less invasive than a human inspection and will leave you confident of moving forward with bed bug treatment, or relieved that your home is not infested!
+When you contact us for a canine inspection, our team will inspect your home or building quickly in order to detect the presence (or absence) of bed bugs.
+Our process is much quicker and less invasive than a human inspection, and we will leave you confident of moving forward with bed bug treatment or relieved that your home is not infested!

 Our bed bug sniffing dog, Magic, is trained to accurately detect the presence of any level of bed bug infestation — from as small as a single live bed bug or egg in a mattress, to as large as an entirely infested Hotel building.
 Magic is over 97 percent effective in detecting the presence or absence of bed bugs.

 Why Use Bed Bug Sniffing Dogs Like Magic?

-We use detection dogs because they are the most accurate tool for confirming early bed bug infestations and can inspect multiple apartments and rooms in a fraction of the time that we can using solely visual inspections.
+We use detection dogs because they are the most accurate tool for confirming early bed bug infestations, and they can inspect multiple rooms in a fraction of the time that humans can when using solely visual inspections.
 Magic was trained at IronHeart High Performance Working Dogs in Shawnee, KS.
 IronHeart is one of the top dog training facilities in the nation (for Police Dogs, Bomb & Drug Dogs, Personal Protection Dogs, Bed Bug Inspection Dogs, and more).

 Studies have shown that visual inspections alone using a well-trained technician offers only a 30-35 percent chance of accuracy.
 In comparison, a well-trained detection dog has up to 97 percent accuracy rate.

 Bed Bug Dog Inspection Facts

-- From a single drop of urine, the sniffing dog learns the marking animal’s sex, diet, health, emotional state, and even whether it’s dominant or submissive, friend or foe.
+- From a single drop of urine, a sniffing dog learns the marking animal’s sex, diet, health, emotional state, and even whether it’s dominant or submissive, friend or foe.

 - Tracking dogs follow a biochemical trail of dead skin cells, sweat, odor molecules, and gasses.
 For dogs, a scent article is like a three-dimensional “odor image” – much more detailed than a photograph is for a person.